 From JR Kanazawa Station East Exit, take Hokutetsu Bus (clockwise route) for 10 minutes, get off at "Korinbo" and walk 5 minutes.

-Open daily (irregular holidays several times a year) *Meal service is closed on Mondays.
+Open daily (closed irregularly several times a year) *Meals are served on Wednesdays and Thursdays; coffee shop is closed on Wednesdays.

 076-221-6666